-Example 1: Click the cell F1 and enter the formula =MATCH("MOU",A2:A6,0).
+Example 1: Click on cell F1 and enter the formula =MATCH("MOU",A2:A6,0).

 Now the result is 2.
 The item MOU is in the second position in the array.
 We get the result as 2 because we started the array from A2 and the item is in the cell A3.

-Example 2: Click the cell F2 and enter the formula =MATCH("MOU",A1:A6,0).
+Example 2: Click on cell F2 and enter the formula =MATCH("MOU",A1:A6,0).